johens/johens.github.io/_pages/about.md

 Hi!
 I am a creative technologist at heart and enjoy approaching problems from multiple perspectives.
 I am an inter-disciplinant and explored many ideas and projects, starting first from music to audio, spanning sound, acoustics, architecture, and speech (particularly infant speech).
 I graduated with my PhD. in 2025 from the [National University of Singapore](https://cde.nus.edu.sg/arch/wp-content/uploads/sites/32/2023/04/TAN-Johann-Kay-Ann.pdf) for my contributions in ANC research applied to complex spaces.
 My dissertation is titled; *"Developments and applications of active noise control in plenum windows."* Concurrently, I also contributed as a researcher at the [Nanyang Technological University](https://www.ntu.edu.sg/) for toddler speech and audio processing.
 Feel free to reach out to me for collaborations or AMA at; <a href='mailto:johann@live.com.sg'>johann@live.com.sg

 My research interest is focused on the area of audio and acoustics, and my PhD was in the sub-topic of active noise control (eg. aircraft cabin) and soundscape research.
+I also contributed to several works for audio/acoustics on virtual reality reproduction based HMD and CAVE systems.
+On the industrious front, I worked on several acoustics construction project and audio projects relating to speech enhancement work (incl.
+AEC/AFC, dereverbeation, and speech source separation).
 I have since published several papers in Q1 journals and conferences on these topic and more; <a href='https://scholar.google.com/citations?user=G2efZMcAAAAJ'>Google Scholar.
 <a href="https://scholar.google.com/citations?user=G2efZMcAAAAJ">
   <img
     alt="Google Scholar citations"